 We relaxed on the summit, entering our names in the summit registry, taking photos, and enjoying lunch.
 The weather was calm and clear.
 I identified Castle Dome Peak in the distance to the north that Eric, Stacey, Adam, and I climbed last November.
 To the east and south I thought I recognized the two ranges we planned to visit over the next two days.

-Pinta Benchmark is the 71st most prominent peak in Arizona with 2010 feet of topographic prominence and 2950 feet of elevation.
+Pinta Benchmark is the 71st most prominent peak in Arizona with 2010 feet of topographic prominence.
 The climb itself is not difficult – about 4 miles and 1900 feet of gain round trip base to base – but does require careful scrambling up a rocky canyon wash and slopes.
-However, although a good dirt road leads 8 miles from the rescue beacon to the peak that road is off limits except for authorized vehicles.
+A good dirt road leads 8 miles from the rescue beacon to the peak that road is off limits to the public.

 Eric and I began hiking the road Sunday morning by headlamp about 5AM.
-The others left soon thereafter and we all regrouped at the end of the road below the west face of the mountain three hours later.
+The others left soon thereafter.
+Three hours later we all regrouped at the end of the road below the west face of the mountain.
 We entered a west-facing canyon and started following the rocky canyon wash upwards in shade.
-We found it easier to traverse the slopes to the right of the wash to avoid cliffs and dry waterfalls but eventually traversed back into the wash higher in the canyon.
+We found it easier to traverse the slopes to the right of the wash to avoid cliffs and dry waterfalls.
+Eventually we traversed back into the wash higher in the canyon.

 As I climbed the slopes towards the ridge the ridge seemed to keep retreating upwards.
-On the way Adam and I discovered some unexploded ordinance (gun rounds of some large caliber) but left them in place.
+On the way Adam and I discovered some unexploded ordinance (gun rounds of some large caliber) beneath us.
 The summit came into view to our right as we climbed.
 Eventually we reached the north ridge.
 I peeked over the east side to discovered cliffs below a difficult ridge line.
 Fortunately the west side of the ridge offered an easier route and we traversed towards the summit below the ridge line.
 Keith, Greg, and Laura made better time on their route and beat us to the summit.
 I vowed to take their route down.

 We descended directly down the canyon, traversing the slopes on the left low in the canyon as we had on the ascent.
 We returned to the base of the mountain, rested for a short while, then hiked the 8 miles back to our camp on the dirt road.
 I saw no other person between our leaving camp and returning 12 hours later.
 A Border Patrol officer checked in on us at camp soon after our return.
 She had found our footprints on the road we hike earlier in the day.
 We all decided to relax and spend one more evening and night at that remote campsite.
 The trip already qualified as a success and we had one more peak to try.

 Monday morning we left our camp and drove north out of the CPNWR, then east and north on dirt roads within the BMGR.
-Eventually we left the dirt road and drove across the desert to a canyon opening below the northwest face of Mohawk Peak.
-Mohawk Peak is the highpoint of the Mohawk Mountains.
-It lies southeast of Tacna, Arizona, It is the 56th most prominent peak in Arizona with 2140 feet of topographic prominence and 2775 feet of elevation.
+Eventually we left the dirt road and drove across the desert to a canyon opening below the northwest face of Mohawk Benchmark.
+Mohawk Benchmark is the highpoint of the Mohawk Mountains.
+It is the 56th most prominent peak in Arizona with 2140 feet of topographic prominence.
 This was our third and final prominence peak on this trip for Eric, Adam, and I. Keith, Greg, and Laura had climbed a prominence peak in California the day before meeting us, so this was their fourth peak in as many days.

-We left our vehicles and hiked towards the canyon facing us.
+Leaving our vehicles we hiked towards the canyon facing us.
 We found an efficient route up the rocky canyon wash for several hundred feet on generally solid and stable rock.
-As we climbed the canyon the rock became more fragmented and loose.
+Higher in the canyon the rock became more fragmented and loose.
 At one point we climbed a steep and loose face we hoped to avoid on the descent.
 We eventually reached a saddle above us and saw the summit for the first time since entering the canyon up to our right.
 It was breezy once out of the canyon.
 After a break we traversed up to the windy north ridge and followed it on more fragmented and loose rock to the summit.